“Woman in a Loge” by Mary Cassatt

 This painting was exhibited at the fourth Impressionist exhibition in 1879 where it was critically praised.
 Social scenes and happenings were a common theme throughout the Impressionist movement.
 This is one of a series that Cassatt did in the 1870s depicting the opera and theater nightlife.
 Cassatt was studying with Edgar Degas who was a good friend of hers, and his influence can be seen in the brushwork and luminosity of the figures skin.

-Woman with a Pearl Necklace in a Loge” is currently on display at the Philadelphia Museum of Art.
+Woman in a Loge” is currently on display at the Philadelphia Museum of Art, in Philadelphia, Pennsylvania, in the United States.

 For more on Mary Cassatt, please visit her short biography here.